jarviscanada/jarvis_data_eng_AbdullahRiaz/linux_sql/README.md

 ## Introduction

-**The monitoring agent tool enables the user to monitor nodes of a linux cluster.
-The tool collects hardware specification data and hardware usage data of each node in the cluster in real time and stores it in a database.
+**The monitoring agent tool enables the user to monitor nodes of a Linux cluster.
+The tool collects hardware specification data and hardware usage data of each node in the cluster in real-time and stores it in a database.
 The data can be analyzed to generate reports for future resource planning purposes (e.g. add/remove servers).**

 ### Technologies Used:
 * Git